jaumdev1/jaumdev1/README.md

 💬 Contact email: [jaumrodrii@gmail.com]

-⚡ I don't align myself exclusively with any programming language, but I have a strong affinity for C, C++, C#, and Go.
+⚡ I don't align myself exclusively with any programming language, but I have a strong affinity for C, C++, C#, and Go...

  ### Programming languages and Techniques